rabindrakharel/pmo/docs/design_pattern/FRONTEND_DESIGN_PATTERN.md

 | Add Row save | **Yes** (accumulates) | ❌ No |
 | Undo | No (uses `undoStack`) | ✅ Yes |

 **Key Insight**: `editedData` is required for row-level and add-row flows.
-Performance optimizations should only remove its usage during cell-level keystroke updates, not eliminate it entirely.
+The Cell-Isolated State Pattern only affects cell-level keystroke updates, not row-level or add-row flows.

 ---